Rincón Santa María: Restoring habitat for threatened species in Argentina - Biome Conservation

 Goal:

-To restore native habitat for threatened bird species in the Southern Cone Mesopotamian Savanna ecoregion of Argentina
+To restore native habitat for threatened bird species in the Southern Cone Mesopotamian Savanna ecoregion of Argentina.

 Conservation Value: